3D printing: 2010s

-As technology matured, several authors had begun to speculate that 3D printing could aid in sustainable development in the developing world.
+As technology matured, several authors began to speculate that 3D printing could aid in sustainable development in the developing world.

 In 2012, Filabot developed a system for closing the loop with plastic and allows for any FDM or FFF 3D printer to be able to print with a wider range of plastics.

-In 2014, Benjamin S. Cook and Manos M. Tentzeris demonstrate the first multi-material, vertically integrated printed electronics additive manufacturing platform (VIPRE) which enabled 3D printing of functional electronics operating up to 40 GHz.
+In 2014, Benjamin S. Cook and Manos M. Tentzeris demonstrated the first multi-material, vertically integrated printed electronics additive manufacturing platform (VIPRE) which enabled 3D printing of functional electronics operating up to 40 GHz.

 As the price of printers started to drop people interested in this technology had more access and freedom to make what they wanted.
-As of 2014 the price for commercial printers was still high with the cost being over $2,000.
+As of 2014, the price for commercial printers was still high with the cost being over $2,000.

 The term "3D printing" originally referred to a process that deposits a binder material onto a powder bed with inkjet printer heads layer by layer.
 More recently, the popular vernacular has started using the term to encompass a wider variety of additive-manufacturing techniques such as electron-beam additive manufacturing and selective laser melting.
 The United States and global technical standards use the official term additive manufacturing for this broader sense.

-The most-commonly used 3D printing process (46% As of 2018) is a material extrusion technique called fused deposition modeling, or FDM.
+The most commonly used 3D printing process (46% As of 2018) is a material extrusion technique called fused deposition modeling, or FDM.
 While FDM technology was invented after the other two most popular technologies, stereolithography (SLA) and selective laser sintering (SLS), FDM is typically the most inexpensive of the three by a large margin, which lends to the popularity of the process.

 2020s

 As of 2020, 3D printers have reached the level of quality and price that allows most people to enter the world of 3D printing.
-In 2020 decent quality printers can be found for less than US$200 for entry level machines.
+In 2020 decent quality printers can be found for less than US$200 for entry-level machines.
 These more affordable printers are usually fused deposition modeling (FDM) printers.

 In November 2021 a British patient named Steve Verze received the world's first fully 3D-printed prosthetic eye from the Moorfields Eye Hospital in London.

+In April 2024, the world's largest 3D printer, the Factory of the Future 1.0 was revealed at the University of Maine.
+It is able to make objects 96 feet long, or 29 meters.

+In 2024, researchers used machine learning to improve the construction of synthetic bone and set a record for shock absorption.